15

 2

 • “Chiss fans like it Raw.”
-Nov 26, 2021 at 14:40
+Commented Nov 26, 2021 at 14:40

 • Do we even know if Kivu’raw is even anyone of note, or is he just some married Chiss schmoe stuck in 9-5 job who’s created a whole exciting secret life of Rawter Mitty?
-Nov 26, 2021 at 14:57
+Commented Nov 26, 2021 at 14:57

 The name change is adressed in a sequence of "Memories" in the recently released Thrawn Ascendancy: Lesser Evil.
 The least spoilery version is that it's an honorific given to Thrawn after an important victory and to my understanding for his overall skill and dedication to protecting the Chiss.